Run directly with npx

 Complete reference for the Plot CLI (plot command).

-The Plot CLI is included with the Builder:
+The Plot CLI is included with the Twist Creator package:

 # Run directly with npx